996icu/996.ICU/README.md

 # Contribution

-Any modification to [this](https://github.com/996icu/996.ICU/blob/master/zh_CN.md) file will be rendered and published on the site regularly.
+Any modification to [this](https://github.com/996icu/996.ICU/blob/master/zh_CN.md) file will be rendered as github flavored markdown and published on the site regularly.

+Feel free to adjust format, add content or fix grammar.